VladOrlovskyy/Login-and-Registration-form-using/README.md

 # Login-and-Registration-form-using
 Login and registration form using React, Node, MySQL, Bootstrap

-This project features a login and registration form, as well as a personal account entry form, developed using React, Node.js, MySQL (XAAMP), and Bootstrap.
+This project features a registration form, as well as a personal account entry form.

 Technologies Used:
 React